Giordano Bruno: In fiction

 Bruno and his theory of "the coincidence of contraries" (coincidentia oppositorum) play an important role in James Joyce's 1939 novel Finnegans Wake.
 Joyce wrote in a letter to his patroness, Harriet Shaw Weaver, "His philosophy is a kind of dualism – every power in nature must evolve an opposite in order to realise itself and opposition brings reunion".
 Amongst his numerous allusions to Bruno in his novel, including his trial and torture, Joyce plays upon Bruno's notion of coincidentia oppositorum through applying his name to word puns such as "Browne and Nolan" (the name of Dublin printers) and '"brownesberrow in nolandsland".

 In 1973 the biographical drama Giordano Bruno was released, an Italian/French movie directed by Giuliano Montaldo, starring Gian Maria Volonté as Bruno.

 Bruno is a major character in the four-novel Aegypt sequence (1987–2007) by John Crowley.
 Historical episodes from Bruno's life are fictionalised in the novels, and his philosophical ideas are key to the novels’ themes.

 The Last Confession (2000) by Morris West is an unfinished, posthumously published fictional autobiography of Bruno, ostensibly written shortly before Bruno's execution.

+In the 2008 science fiction novel The Three-Body Problem by Liu Cixin, Bruno and his execution are one of many real-world elements incorporated into a virtual reality game central to the novel's plot.

 In the 2008 novel Children of God by Mary Doria Russell, several characters travel on an interstellar spaceship named Giordano Bruno.

 Bruno features as the hero of the Giordano Bruno series (2010–2023) of historical crime novels by S. J. Parris (a pseudonym of Stephanie Merritt).